top of page

 How can the passage reassure women that God will keep them safe from physical death in childbirth when in fact, women do continue to bear risks in childbearing?
 Dr. Westfall points out that James tells us to pray for the sick and anoint them with oil (James 5:14-15) even though sometimes the person still is not, in fact, healed.
 In the same way, we can pray for the woman in labour.
 Paul writes in a culture where a man did not need to be considerate of his wife, and sometimes it was a husband's physical or sexual treatment of a pregnant wife that contributed to maternal mortality.
 He reminds both the husband and wife to continue in kindness, support, and self-restraint to help reduce maternal mortality.

-False Doctrine Today
+Today's False Doctrine Targetting Women

 goddess Artemis